dikhan/terraform-provider-openapi/README.md

     drwxr-xr-x  4 dikhan  staff       128  3 Jul 13:53 ..
     -rwxr-xr-x  1 dikhan  staff  15182644 29 Jun 16:21 terraform-provider-<your_provider_name>
     ````

-  - Create a symlink pointing at the terraform-provider-openapi binary.
-The latter is recommended so the same compiled binary
-'terraform-provider-openapi' can be reused by multiple openapi providers and also reduces the number of providers to support.

-    ````
-    $ cd ~/.terraform.d/plugins
-    $ ln -sF terraform-provider-openapi terraform-provider-<your_provider_name>
-    $ ls -la
-    total 29656
-    drwxr-xr-x  4 dikhan  staff       128  3 Jul 15:13 .
-    drwxr-xr-x  4 dikhan  staff       128  3 Jul 13:53 ..
-    -rwxr-xr-x  1 dikhan  staff  15182644 29 Jun 16:21 terraform-provider-openapi
-    lrwxr-xr-x  1 dikhan  staff        63  3 Jul 15:11 terraform-provider-<your_provider_name> -> /Users/dikhan/.terraform.d/plugins/terraform-provider-openapi
-    ````

 Where ````<your_provider_name>```` should be replaced with your provider's name.
 This is the name that will also be used
 in the Terraform tf files to refer to the provider resources.